mistahoward/blazor-why-did-you-render/MIGRATION-GUIDE.md

 }
 ```

-### DI and initialization
+### DI and Initialization
-- Keep using builder.Services.AddWhyDidYouRender(...)
+- Keep using `builder.Services.AddWhyDidYouRender(...)`
-- No manual wiring of legacy loggers is needed; the library initializes RenderTrackerService with the async IErrorTracker automatically.
+- No manual wiring of legacy loggers needed; the library initializes RenderTrackerService with the async IErrorTracker automatically
-- If you previously referenced ITrackingLogger directly, migrate to Logging.IWhyDidYouRenderLogger.
+- If you previously referenced `ITrackingLogger` directly, migrate to `Logging.IWhyDidYouRenderLogger`

-Notes: This section is a WIP during active development.
-See CHANGELOG.md (Unreleased) for the latest details.
+- Remove any `config.WasmStorage*` configuration - no longer supported

 ## 🚨 Breaking Changes Overview